kyma-project/api-gateway/docs/user/istio-gateways/kyma-gateway.md

 # Kyma Gateway
+Kyma Gateway is a preconfigured [Istio Gateway CR](https://istio.io/latest/docs/reference/config/networking/gateway/) named `kyma-gateway` located in the `kyma-system` namespace.
+It describes the ports and protocols exposed for a particular domain.

 > [!WARNING]
 > Kyma Gateway is not recommended for production environments.
 For production use, set up a custom gateway with your